ItgixSupport/identity-center-terraform-module/README.md

+# ITGix Terraform modules

-Terraform module used to create AWS Identity Center with users, groups and permission sets
+This Terraform module is used to create AWS Identity Center with users, groups and permission sets

 examples how to use the module can be found in examples/ directory